foundriesio/docs/source/reference/zephyr.rst

   shell commands.

-- Reference applications which can be used in concert with the Linux microPlatform and cloud system containers provided by Open Source Foundries to create functional IOT systems to use as a basis for development.
+- Reference applications which can be used in concert with the Linux microPlatform and cloud system containers provided by Foundries.io to create functional IOT systems to use as a basis for development.

 .. toctree::